Henry William Herbert: Biography

 The eldest son of William Herbert, Dean of Manchester (himself the son of Henry Herbert, 1st Earl of Carnarvon), Herbert was born in London.

 Herbert was educated at Eton College and at Caius College, Cambridge, where he graduated BA in 1830.
 Having lost his property through a dishonest agent, he emigrated to the United States in 1831 and for the following eight years taught Latin and Greek at a private school in New York City.
-In 1833 he started the American Monthly Magazine, which he edited, in conjunction with A. D. Patterson, till 1835 when he withdrew as a result of disagreements with his associate, Charles Fenno Hoffman.
+In 1833 he started the American Monthly Magazine, which he edited, in conjunction with A. D. Patterson, until 1835 when he withdrew as a result of disagreements with his associate, Charles Fenno Hoffman.
 His vanity and arrogance due to his ancestry, his father being the son of the Earl of Carnarvon and his mother, the Hon.
 Letitia Emily Dorothea Allen, a daughter of Viscount Allen, did not win him many friends.
 Edgar Allan Poe felt that he was "not unapt to fall into pompous grandiloquence" and sometimes was "woefully turgid", while others saw his novels as "prolix, lacking in imagination and humor."

 Herbert was a man of varied accomplishments, translating many of the novels of Eugène Sue and Alexandre Dumas, père into English.
 He is listed as a contributor to the first edition of The New American Cyclopedia by way of writing articles on Archery, Armour, Austerlitz, Balaklava, St. Bartholomew Massacre, Carthage, Charles I & II of England, Charles XII of Sweden etc.

 In 1839 Herbert married Sarah Barker, of Bangor, Maine.
 They had one son, William George, and one daughter, Louisa.
 Sarah died 11 March 1844 and was buried in Newark, New Jersey.
 Their daughter, Louisa, died on 19 August of the same year.
 William George, their son, was sent to school in England and remained there.
 Fifteen years later Herbert married Adela Budlong, who filed for divorce after three months.

 Herbert was staying at the Stevens Hotel in Manhattan, New York City and invited several men to dine with him on what would be the last night of his life.
 Only one gentleman accepted his invention, Philip Hone Anthon, a pupil of Herbert's, who accepted the invitation because, as he testified at the inquest, Herbert "had complained of feeling very lonely because his wife had left him".
 After this he begged Anthon to spend as much time as possible with him.
 While talking with Anthon, Herbert dashed into his bedroom and shot himself.
 He killed himself on 17 May 1858 at 2:00 am.